- Customized solutions for therapeutic problems

 What is now available through compounding, are a number of estrogen, progesterone and even testosterone formulations that make use of pure, bio-identical hormone ingredients.
 What this means is that we can start with ingredients that match a woman’s own circulating hormone, so that the match is not just close, but exact.
 These hormones can be taken orally, sublingually, topically or intra-vaginally.
 Formulations can be single ingredient or combinations, each made to suit the needs of the woman and the symptoms requiring treatment.

 For additional information, check out our summary pages for some general information about Bio-identical Hormone Replacement Therapy.
 For physicians and naturopaths, you can ask for a summary of some preparations that we have experience in compounding.
 This is by no means a comprehensive list and new products are added at least on a monthly basis.
-Remember, that our skill is creating those necessary solutions to therapeutic problems.
+Remember, that our skill is creating those customized solutions to therapeutic problems.

 Customized Solutions for Animals